AriFordsham/GHCWiki/type-functions-status.md

 **Current:**

-- In the exiting test for datacon validity, `checlValidDataCon`, we need to add a new test that checks for a data instance datacon that its tycon has the `FamilyTyCon` flag set and that it refers to the correct family tycon.
+- Missing static checks and also: In the exiting test for datacon validity, `checlValidDataCon`, we need to add a new test that checks for a data instance datacon that its tycon has the `FamilyTyCon` flag set and that it refers to the correct family tycon.
 - Handle `newtype instance`.

 ## Parsing and Renaming